About Canford Sports and it's founder

 John's wife, Colleen, was diagnosed with cardiomyopathy (enlarged heart) in 1990.
 Her father had died from coronary complications unexpectedly in his early 50's, and Colleen's brother , David (heart), had died at age 24, while playing touch football with John and the family team.
 After 8 years of coping, and out of province assessments, and two stays in intensive care--- in March 98', Colleen with John were air ambulanced to University Hospital in London, where after a 5 week recuperative & assessment period, she was placed on the transplant list for a donor heart.
 Colleen and John then returned home to Winnipeg, to await a donor.
 Colleen's condition improved allowing her to pass on a late night call, after a seemingly matching heart had arrived.
 Colleen stood down in favour of another.
 AS it turned out, Colleen had made the right decision because THAT heart proved to NOT be the proper match for her, based upon her follow up assessment just months later in another trip to London!

 Meanwhile, after considerable improvements at the allocated Mazenod Road site in St Boniface Industrial Park (installation of all rink rink posts for 4 olympic size rinks, grading & stockpiling of soil for football fields & ball diamonds, upgrading access road and installation of wells), in January of 99', Canford was asked to stand down facing several development issues relative to the city's aqueduct and the possible compromising of the city's water supply.
 John, along with the volunteers and supporting companies were dismayed about this set back but remained committed, as before, to the continued efforts of developing the best possible casual sports facilities that CAN be, towards that of making Winnipeg..known across North America.. as The City Of Play!

-To this end, John established http://www.cityofplay.ca/ This new web initiative will involve other individuals & companies that also believe in the future of this city...and it's ambitious capabilities in the promotion of not only Health & Well Being, but it's intention to set the standards by which others may choose to follow the road less traveled.
+To this end, John established http://www.cityofplay.ca/ This new web initiative will involve other individuals & companies that also believe in the future of this city.
+And it's ambitious capabilities in the promotion of not only Health & Well Being, but it's intention to set the standards by which others may choose to follow the road less traveled.
 And for those that have come to know John, and his vision...his dream, those many others now believe that "IT'S TIME!"